Annii09/Annii09/README.md

 - 👯 I’m looking to collaborate on **OpenSource Projects and Problem solving.**

-- 👨‍💻 All of my projects are available at <a href = https://www.linkedin.com/in/anirudh-kushwah-67b647158/" target="blank">Linkedin</a>
+- 👨‍💻 All of my projects are available at [Linkedin](https://www.linkedin.com/in/anirudh-kushwah-67b647158/)

 - 📫 How to reach me <a href = "mailto: kushwahaanirudda@gmail.com">kushwahaanirudda@gmail.com</a>